kekavc24/rookie_yaml/CONTRIBUTING.md

 1. Identify an open issue.
 If the issues don't scratch your itch, run the official `YAML` Test Suite using the [guide](./test/yaml_matrix_tests/README.md) and create an issue.
 Help us bring this parser closer to the spec!

 2. Fork this repo.
 Create a branch.
 Fix issue, commit using the [commit behaviour guide](#commit-behaviour) and create a PR.

+> [!TIP]
+> If you do not know where to start on fixing a bug or implementing a feature you found, just ping me @kekavc24

 ## Commit Behaviour